Effect-TS/effect/packages/schema/README.md

 - **Type**.
 Represents the type of value that a schema can succeed with during decoding.
 - **Encoded**.
 Represents the type of value that a schema can succeed with during encoding.
 By default, it's equal to `Type` if not explicitly provided.
 - **Context**.
-Similar to the [`Effect`](https://effect.website/docs/guides/essentials/the-effect-type) type, it represents the contextual data Required by the schema to execute both decoding and encoding.
+Similar to the [`Effect`](https://effect.website/docs/guides/essentials/the-effect-type) type, it represents the contextual data required by the schema to execute both decoding and encoding.
 If this type parameter is `never` (default if not explicitly provided), it means the schema has no requirements.

 **Examples**